Are you struggling to stay awake throughout the day now that you’re pregnant?

 The process of creating a life is a daunting task, but it is not harmful to your baby.

-Can Fatigue Be A Sign Of A Health Problem?
+Can Fatigue Be a Sign of a Health Problem?

-How To Combat Pregnancy Fatigue
+How To Deal with Pregnancy Fatigue

 While fatigue is inevitable, there are ways for you to restore a little more energy into your daily routine.

-When Will Pregnancy Fatigue End?
+When Does Pregnancy Fatigue End?